 The pencil is mightier than the sword

-One of the benefits of Doodles and Dialogue is learning to problem solve with creativity.
-Throughout your adventures and journeys, students will come across a number of encounters and problems that they must solve.
+One of the benefits of Doodles and Dialogue problem solving with creativity.
+Throughout your adventures and journeys, players will come across a number of encounters and problems that they must solve.
 Sometimes these problems will involve a drawing prompt that everyone will have to take part in.
-The students will then be given an allotted amount of time to draw the prompt to complete the objective.
+Players will then be given an allotted amount of time to draw the prompt to complete the objective.
 The drawings can be things like filling in a broken bridge, drawing a skeleton some eyes to read a book, drawing a flame on a torch to light the way, and more.

 Solving a problem with creativity